Americana Takes A Seat At Skinner - Antiques And The Arts Weekly

 Review by Z.G.
 Burnett, Photos Courtesy Skinner, Inc

-MARLBOROUGH, MASS. – There were a few unusual top lots at Skinner, Inc’s Americana sale on April 23, a few of which being that ubiquitous temptation of all furniture collectors, chairs.
+MARLBOROUGH, MASS. – There were a few unusual top lots at Skinner, Inc’s Americana sale on April 23, some being that ubiquitous temptation of all furniture collectors, chairs.
 Skinner’s online only sales tend to attract a more relaxed pool of buyers with a taste for the distinctive but not necessarily too expensive.
 The assembled highest lots demonstrated this more temperate speed and the steady build of inventory that forms the core of any great collection.

 At the front of the school, the highest lot was a diminutive redware glazed fish-form flask.
 From the Nineteenth Century, the scales and body details were molded into the fish before glazing.
 Although fish are a common motif for figural bottles, a redware fish is rare and examples are often more detailed.
 This slightly more primitive fish is nonetheless highly collectible for redware enthusiasts and achieved $9,375 against a low estimate of $200/250.